VictorKoffed/Projekt-Android/README.md

 1. The auto connect BLE dont work.
 2. Clean up warnings and refactor
-3. Connect to Scale stopped working after latest update

 ##  ToDo List (Future Version 0.2)

 1. Data migration to new device?
 OR add a cloud database firebase?
 2. Archive old beans and brews to remove them from home?
-3. Add some templates for methods and info about them as pictures etc?
+3. Add some templates for methods and info about them and pictures etc?
 5. Implement the graph as a module for more modular code?

 ## 👤 Author